 - Take the sprouted legumes and cook them in 3 times water in volume, until soft and well done, but not mushy.
 Drain any leftover liquid (may use it in other stews/soups).

-Then add the grated ginger and stir.
-Add asafoetida* if you prefer.
+- Then add the grated ginger and stir.
 Next add the lemon juice and salt to taste.
 Add the red chili flakes* if you prefer.